xmos/test_support/README.rst

 - Python wrapper for the xCORE simulator (xsim)
 - Python access functions for XE files
-- Python xcode coverage measurement for pytest
+- Python code coverage measurement (xcov) for pytest